Eastern Virginia Medical School: History

 Throughout its history, the merger of the school with nearby universities has been raised but never carried out, with various joint programs and resource sharing occurring.
 However, on July 25, 2012, EVMS made a joint announcement with The College of William & Mary that the two schools are considering merging so that EVMS would become the William & Mary School of Medicine.
 Any such merger would have to be confirmed by the two schools and then confirmed by the Virginia General Assembly and the Governor.
 A pilot relationship, supported by $200,000 grant in the Virginia budget, was subsequently agreed upon by both universities to examine this possible union in reality.

+On January 1, 2024 EVMS will officially merge with Old Dominion University to form a combined school.

 On January 10, 2013, it was announced that Harry Lester was to step down as president and would be succeeded by the school's dean and provost, Richard V. Homan, MD, effective April 15, 2013.
-Homan currently serves jointly as the school's president, dean of the medical school and provost.
+Homan served jointly as the school's president, dean of the medical school, and provost until 2021.

 Between January 28 and February 1, 2019, national news media reported that the 1984 student yearbook included racist photos of students, particularly a photo of one student in blackface and another dressed as a Ku Klux Klan member.
 These reports were connected to Ralph Northam, former governor of Virginia, leading to demands for his resignation.
 Northam denied that the photograph was of him and he vowed to complete his term.

+In 2025, Judette Louis was named as the school's dean.

 Academics

+Admissions

-Approximately 5,000 applicants apply to the Eastern Virginia Medical School's MD program every year for a targeted class size of 150.
+Approximately 7,000 applicants apply to the Eastern Virginia Medical School's MD program every year for a targeted class size of 150.
 The class size of the MD class of 2012 is 146 with 51% of the class as in-state and 49% as out-of-state.
 Following its commitment to train Hampton Roads residents, 21% of the entering class originated from Hampton Roads.

+For 2024, the average EVMS accepted student for the MD program had a 3.65 GPA and an average 513 MCAT score.